leom97/ShapeOptimizationParabolic/code/getting_started.md

 To do so, a configuration file is needed, where details about the geometry, PDE data etc. are provided.

-A sample version of such a configuration file is `./runs/exemplary_run/problem_data.py` (see the other runs for more examples).
+A sample version of such a configuration file is `./runs/exemplary_run/problem_data.py`, for a basic shape optimization run (see the other runs for more examples).
 It is required that the name of this file is `problem_data.py`.
 It should be placed in the folder of a specific run.

 The sample version is commented, to illustrate the various changes that are possible from this baseline.

 To run shape optimization the user should therefore:

-- create a problem folder inside e.g. `./runs`, with the name of the run
+- create a run folder inside e.g. `./runs`, with the name of the run
-- create the `problem_data.py` inside this folder
+- create the `problem_data.py` inside this run folder
 - make sure the variables `run_name` and `runs_path` in `shape_optimization_main.py` are correctly set.
 They come already configured for the basic example
 - run `shape_optimization_main.py`.
-We recommend doing this through an IDE (we used PyCharm), for a better visualization of the plots
+We strongly recommend doing this through an IDE (we used PyCharm), for a better visualization of the plots.
+The default version will run the basic example

-For caching and reloading data, follow the instructions in `shape_optimization_main.py`.
+- For caching and reloading data, follow the instructions in `shape_optimization_main.py`

+Here is what will happen (see the thesis for additional details):
+- the exact domain (the one to be reconstructed) is generated and meshed (or a pre-built mesh is loaded)
+- synthetic data is produced (or reloaded)
+- the cost functional from dolfin-adjoint is set up
+- shape optimization starts: in a window, the current shape of the optimization domain is visualized
+- to interrupt the process before convergence/the maximum number of iterations is reached, one can press CTRL + C
+- in any case, at the end of the optimization process, the results are visualized, and several plots are generated

 ## `applications/shape_gradients_ooc/shape_gradients_ooc_verification.py`